awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.elb.md

 **To turn on the secure listener port**

-1. Create and upload a certificate and key to AWS Identity and Access Management \(IAM\)\.
+1. Create a new certificate using AWS Certificate Manager \(ACM\) or upload a certificate and key to AWS Identity and Access Management \(IAM\)\.
+For more information about requesting an ACM certificate, see [Request a Certificate](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html) in the *AWS Certificate Manager User Guide*\.
+For more information about importing third\-party certificates into ACM, see [Importing Certificates](http://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
+If ACM is not [available in your region](http://docs.aws.amazon.com/general/latest/gr/rande.html#acm_region), upload your existing certificate and key to IAM\.

-   For more information about creating and uploading certificates, see [Managing Server Certificates](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingServerCerts.html) in *Using AWS Identity and Access Management*\.
+   For more information about creating and uploading certificates to IAM, see [Working with Server Certificates](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingServerCerts.html) in *IAM User Guide*\.

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.